 - BONUS OFF THE BEATEN PATH BEACH: Waiohuli Beach • Maui

 Maybe Maui’s best kept secret, Waiohuli Beach in South Kihei is completely unheard of by tourists and rarely frequented by locals, though you may spot a few fishing there.
 Shallow waters make it great for walking, wading, and for little ones to splash in.
-Excellent spot to relax and catch a dazzling sunset.
+An excellent spot to relax and catch a dazzling sunset.
 This beach is not listed on any map, but is very easy to get to; just take South Kihei Road until it meets West Lipoa Street near St Theresa Church, then head west.
 The road dead ends at the beach.

-What’s the best beach for me?
+What’s the best Hawaii beach for me?